top of page

-In 2025, the MMPS Waste Worriers proudly implemented a three-bin recycling system across the school, aligning with the Macedon Ranges Shire Council’s waste collection model.
+In 2025, the MMPS Waste Worriers proudly implemented a recycling system across the school - general waste, paper and cardboard, general recycling and green waste, aligning with the Macedon Ranges Shire Council’s waste collection model.
 This important initiative has helped students develop a deeper understanding of sustainability, waste management, and the environmental impact of everyday choices.

 We have also expanded our recycling efforts to include soft plastic recycling and 10c bottle and can collection, further reducing the amount of waste sent to landfill.
 Through these programs, students are empowered to take meaningful action within their school and local community while developing a strong sense of environmental responsibility.